AdobeDocs/journey-optimizer.es-ES/help/using/rn/e-release-notes.md

 **Gestión de decisiones**

 * **Compatibilidad con varias reglas en Administración de decisiones** : Ahora puede añadir hasta 10 reglas de límite para una oferta determinada en Gestión de decisiones.
-Esto le permite aumentar el nivel de control sobre la forma en que se envían las ofertas. <!--[Learn more](../offers/offer-library/add-constraints.md#capping)-->
+Esto le permite aumentar el nivel de control sobre la forma en que se envían las ofertas.
+[Más información](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->